Apl223/Home-Lab/README.md

 ### Overview

-The tool suite on Kali Linux is used to find and exploit vulnerabilities on virtual machines running Windows and older versions of Linux.
+The tool suite on Kali Linux is used to carry out exploits against vulnerabilities on virtual machines running Windows and older versions of Linux.

 ### Virtual Machines